leithdm/CubeArtDML/readme.md

-# Art Gallery web application using the Laravel Framework and PHP.
+# Art Gallery web application using the Laravel Framework.

 ## Project Brief